NY governor to request federal probe of Long Island utility

 The report also noted that, despite LIPA’s limited charge - it contracted NationalGrid to carry out its day-to-day operations - LIPA paid for a wide range of high-priced legal and engineering consultants, but failed to monitor billing, including unusually high hourly rates and billable hours.

-The practice of employees from LIPA and Navigant going to work for the other also raised questions, the report said.
+The practice of employees from both LIPA and Navigant going to work for the other organization also raised questions, the report said.

 For example, LIPA’s former chief operating officer and acting chief executive officer, Michael Hervey, joined Navigant one month after leaving the utility in late 2012, and now serves as Navigant’s energy consultant director.